robotlegs/robotlegs-framework/src/robotlegs/bender/extensions/readme.md

     private function beforeInitializing(phase:String, callback:Function):void
     {
-      // `before` handlers can accept a callback as the second argument trace("Doing some things before the context self initializes...");
+      // `before` handlers can accept a callback as the second argument
+      // note: you *must* eventually call the callback or you will stall initialization trace("Doing some things before the context self initializes...");
       setTimeout(callback, 1000);
     }